hartwigmedical/hmftools/knowledgebase-importer/README.md

 # Knowledgebase-importer

-The knowledgebase importer reads various knowledgebases and produces a consistent database holding:
+The knowledgebase importer reads various knowledgebases and produces one consistent database holding:
- - Somatic SNV/Indel Hotspots
+ - Known Somatic SNV/Indel Hotspots
  - Known Somatic Fusions
- - Actionability
+ - Evidence for actionability (which treatment may be responsive or resistant based on somatic variants found?)

  The knowledgebase importer requires the full DOID definition (doid.owl) from  http://www.obofoundry.org/ontology/doid.html